City identifies 2 officers, 1 paramedic killed in Burnsville, Minnesota; suspect also dead

 "We must never take for granted the bravery and sacrifices our first responders make each and every day," Walz said in a statement.
 "Today, the families of these public servants received the call they knew was possible but hoped would never come.
 My heart is with those grieving families — the State of Minnesota stands ready to support in any way we can.
 This is a tragic loss for our state."

 Walz ordered flags be flown at half-staff starting Monday at sunrise.
-A vigil for the victims is scheduled for 6:30 p.m. at Burnsville City Hall.
+A vigil was held for the victims Sunday evening at Burnsville City Hall.

 RELATED: After 2 officers, paramedic killed in Burnsville, Minnesota, support pours in on social media